lukepighetti/docker_volume_cherrypick/README.md

 ### Result

 Docker does allow us to 'cherrypick' files inside a volume if we first create the file and then build/run the image/container.

+It does create an empty file in the original location, though.